bewuethr/slack-analyzer/docs/implementation.md

 - The URLs for the updated files are generated
 - The diff message is JSON-escaped
-- The `diff-msg` output is set
-- The `continue` environment variable is set to `true`
+- The `escapedmsg` and `continue` environment variables are set

-The second step generates the graph, but only when required: if `continue` is not `true`, it exits.
-Notice that composite run steps can't use an `if:` field, so the check happens in the Bash script.

-Then, `generateurnover` is run; if this modifies `turnover.tsv`, gnuplot is installed and the `turnover.gpi` script is run, once for SVG, and once for PNG.

-The new files are committed, and the `path` output is set to the path of the PNG graph; as an output of the action overall, it's called `graph-path`.

-See the [main README][2] for a usage example of the outputs to send Telegram messages.

-The third step also installs gnuplot (unless that happened in the second step already), then sources `slacktenure` (which is written to not execute anything when sourced so it doubles as a library) and uses functions to produce input for `durationboxplot.gpi`.
+The second step installs gnuplot, sources `slacktenure` (which is written to not execute anything when sourced so it doubles as a library) and uses functions to produce input for `durationboxplot.gpi`.
 Then, the boxplot is generated and committed if it has changed.

-[2]: <../README.md>
+The third step generates the graph, but only when required: if `continue` is not `true`, it exits.
+Notice that composite steps can't use an `if:` field, so the check happens in the Bash script.

+Then, `generateurnover` is run; if this modifies `turnover.tsv`, the `turnover.gpi` script is run, once for SVG, and once for PNG.

+The new files are committed, and the `graphpath` environment variable is set to the path of the PNG graph.

+The fourth and fifth step use an existing action to send Telegram messages with the diff and the graph.
+If the message is just the empty string or if the photo path isn't set, the messages aren't sent.

 ## Corrections helper script